 Business Lawyers Can Help Companies Comply with Rules and Regulations

 The new rule is one of many modifications to California’s labor and employment laws that have occurred in recent years.
-The trusted and knowledgeable attorneys at Gehres Law Group represent companies who want to ensure they are not inadvertently violating any anti-discrimination rules, wage and hour rules, or other labor laws.
+The trusted and knowledgeable attorneys at Gehres Law Library represent companies who want to ensure they are not inadvertently violating any anti-discrimination rules, wage and hour rules, or other labor laws.
 To find out more about how business lawyers at our firm can provide assistance to your company in complying with California’s complex framework of labor laws, give us a call at 858-964-2314 or contact us online today.